 The U.S. Supreme Court has not made any rulings on fingerprint or facial scanning technology.
 The Court has already recognized the privacy that citizens have over information in their cell phones.
 But that does not mean that they could not say that police have a right to simply hold your phone in front of your face (or possibly even up to your face when you are unconscious or inebriated).

 Make sure your constitutional rights are not violated if you are arrested or charged with a crime.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case if you are arrested in Maryland.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case if you are arrested in Maryland.